abhijeet007rocks8/Dev-Scripts/JAVA/Analog_Clock/README.md

 ## Packages used

-### swing package
-Java Swing is a part of Java Foundation Classes (JFC) that is used to create window-based applications.
-It is built on the top of AWT (Abstract Windowing Toolkit) package and entirely written in java. `javax.swing` components are platform-independent or lightweight components i.e. its components doesn't depends on the resources of the OS (Operating System).

-`javax.swing` package provides classes such as JButton, JTextField, JTextArea, JRadioButton, JCheckbox, JMenu, JColorChooser etc.

 ### awt package
 AWT stands for Abstract Window Toolkit.
 In Java, AWT is a package used to develop GUI or window-based applications in java.
 But `java.awt` components are platform-dependent i.e. components are displayed according to the view of operating system.
 AWT components are heavyweight i.e. its components depends on the resources of OS (Operating System).